Anonymous-AAA/OS_LAB/Assignments/Stage_20/notes.md

     - When the child is scheduled for the first time , it is in CREATED state , so how does the scheduler know there is user context to be restored?
 (What about BP?)
     -There is also doubt whether should I update KPTR

+# Mistake I made
+1. Used load instead of loadi in boot module